narendramnr2/AWS-Machine-Learning/AWS-S3.md

 ## 📌 Definition

-It is a web-based tool provided by AWS that helps users generate correct **IAM, S3 bucket, SNS, SQS, and VPC endpoint policies** in JSON format.
+It is a web-based tool provided by AWS that helps users generate correct policies for:
+- IAM users/roles
+- S3 buckets
+- SNS, SQS, and other AWS services

+All policies are generated in **JSON format automatically**.

 ---